hbkworld/streaming-spec/complex_types.md

      The "supported" field's keys always refer to the respective optional feature name.
      E.g. the key "alive" refers to the
      [Alive Meta Information](#alive-meta-information).
-The field's value MUST comply to the respective Feature Value description.
+The field's value MUST comply to the respective feature value description.

 `"commandInterfaces"`: An Object which MUST hold at least one command interface (descriptions)
      provided by the device.
 A command interface is required to